Resentment and its victims: Hate without cause

 Other stories throughout the Bible affirm: Resentful people hurt themselves.
 And often misdirect their resentment.
 And profoundly hurt other people too.

 Cain resented Abel, even though Cain’s real problem was Cain, and his quarrel was with God.
 No matter.
-Cain invited his brother out to the field, and killed him.
+Cain invited his brother into the field, and killed him.

-Jacob resented Leah for the rest of her life, after Leah posed as her sister Rachel on the day Rachel and Jacob were supposed to wed.
+Jacob resented Leah for the rest of her life, after Leah posed as her sister Rachel, the day Rachel and Jacob were supposed to wed.
 No matter that Jacob needed (and received) forgiveness for his own profound deception.
-He had posed as his brother Esau, on the day Esau was supposed to receive a blessing from their dad.
+He had posed as his brother Esau, the day Esau was supposed to receive a blessing from their dad.

-No matter that the primary instigator of the wedding deception was Laban, Rachel and Leah’s dad.
-Jacob refused to forgive Leah, even when she tried again and again to make up for the wrong she had done.
-Adamantly, he hated her, while at the same time using her penance to get himself many sons.
+No matter that Rachel and Leah’s dad Laban had instigated the wedding deception.
+Jacob refused to forgive Leah, even when she tried again and again to make up for taking part in it.
+Adamantly, he hated her.
+At the same time, Jacob used Leah’s penance to get himself many sons.

 Leah and Rachel resented each other.
-After the wedding deception and their marriage to the same man fractured the sisters’ relationship, each wanted what the other had.
-Rachel was loved; Leah was fertile.
-No matter that the real source of both their pain was patriarchy and polygamy.
+Their bait-and-switch-and-add-a-wife marriage to the same man fractured the sisters’ relationship.
+What’s more, Rachel was loved; Leah was fertile.
+And each wanted what her sister had.
+No matter that the real sources of both their pain were patriarchy and polygamy.
 The sisters’ resentment manifested as jealousy of each other.

 Did Mary, Jesus’ mother, resent the women who traveled with Jesus during an earthly ministry that frightened her and left her out?
 Mary went so far as to go with her other sons to get Jesus to take him home.
-Surely, she left stunned and hurt, after he refused to see her, after he looked at the people gathered around him and said, “Here are my mother and my brothers!”22
+Surely, she left stunned and hurt, after he refused to see her and then looked at the people gathered around him and said, “Here are my mother and my brothers!”25

 The religious leaders deeply resented Jesus for being who he is.
 They took every passive-aggressive tack they could take, before finally inciting his arrest and death.

-We may point to the ways God worked in all these situations, to overcome evil with good.
-That does not change the fact: The suffering caused by resentment was real and deep.
+We may point to the ways God has worked or is working in such situations, to overcome evil with good.
+That does not change the fact: The suffering caused by resentment is real and deep.

 So yes, resentment is poison.
 It slowly kills those who wallow in it.
 In the process, it turns them into someone else, someone ever-more-bent on throwing ever-more-wildly, ever-more-poisonous darts.